2022 Biology and Mathematics Educators (BIOME) Institute

 BioQUEST - Executive Director / UNH - Assoc.
 Prof./Chief Editor-GCTLC

-At BioQUEST, I am the PI on the QB@CC and Online4Bio projects.
-I am also co-facilitating learning communities in collaboration with the Inclusive STEM Teaching Project.
+At BioQUEST, I was the PI on the QB@CC and Online4Bio projects that were completed most recently.
+I have also co-facilitated learning communities in collaboration with the Inclusive STEM Teaching Project.
 I am working on several other pedagogical projects.
 The first is a collaborative project with the American Chemical Society's Green Chemistry Institute (ACS-GCI) involving the development of two General Chemistry modules on Equilibrium using the principles of Green Chemistry, Systems thinking, and the UN Sustainability Design Goals (UN SDGs).
 My collaborator, David Laviska, and I hope to pilot the first of our modules soon and are continuing to work on a second module.
-I also worked on a D2D CURE in my General Biochemistry course last spring semester.
-Lastly, I also have begun a research project on the Barred Owl genome and have raw data at the moment.

 On a personal note, I am an avid gardener and homesteader.
-We recently purchased 22 acres of land in Troy, Maine (near Unity), where we are planning our future homestead.
-I adore cows (esp. highland cattle), and our dream is to have a couple of mini cows, sheep, goats, pigs, and of course, ducks and geese.
+We own 22 acres of land in Troy, Maine (near Unity), where we are planning our future homestead.
+I adore cows (esp. highland cattle), and our dream is to have a couple of mini cows, sheep, goats, pigs, and of course, ducks and chickens.
 We also plan to have a mini-orchard, and I am looking at using permaculture and restorative agriculture methods in our design.
-Currently, we have 18 chickens, 2 rabbits, 3 dogs, and 6 ducks.
+Currently, we have 10 chickens, 2 rabbits, 3 dogs, and 8 ducks.

 Hear my Name